About Ti Gonzi - Pindula, Local Knowledge

 |Music, Zim Hip Hop

-Ti Gonzi has said that he intends to change the face of Zim Hip Hop by targeting the ghetto youths
+Ti Gonzi said that he intends to change the face of Zim Hip Hop by targeting the ghetto youths and inspiring them to create music that engages communities and changes behaviors.

 He is based in Mufakose, Harare.